-A Mr Sarson was certainly established as a vinegar brewer on Craven Street, City Road, London, by 1822.
+A Mr Sarson was established as a vinegar brewer on Craven Street, City Road, London, by 1822.

 Sarson’s “Pure Malt Vinegar” was being advertised in the press by 1842.

 Henry Sarson employed 20 people, including four carmen, four van boys, three clerks, three women and six salesmen, by 1881.
 The business was still a relatively modest concern.

 Over one million gallons of vinegar were brewed in 1913.